recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

 #### What happened?

 <p>An Open Weather API call was made with the inclusion of data obtained by the ip-api.
 In order to see the significant amount of data returned by the API call, I included a console.log().
-A quick look at the developer console reveals this data.</p>
+A quick look at the developer console reveals the data.</p>

 <p>